zwdzwd/transvar/README.md

 The configuration file is located either at the `[install dir]/revan.cfg` or `~/.revan.cfg` if the installation directory is inaccessible.

 #### reverse annotation of single amino acid substitution
-RevAn automatically recognizes the amino acid mutations.
-Acceptable mutation formats are ```PIK3CA:E545K``` or ```PIK3CA:p.E545K```, or without reference or alternative amino acid identity, e.g., ```PIK3CA:p.545K``` or ```PIK3CA:p.E545```.
+Mutation formats acceptable in RevAn are ```PIK3CA:E545K``` or ```PIK3CA:p.E545K```, or without reference or alternative amino acid identity, e.g., ```PIK3CA:p.545K``` or ```PIK3CA:p.E545```.
 RevAn takes native HGVS format inputs and outputs.
 The reference amino acid is used to narrow the search scope of candidate transcripts.
 The alternative amino acid is used to infer nucleotide change which results in the amino acid.

 ```
 #!bash
-$ revan revanno -i PIK3CA:E545K --ref hs37d5.fa --ensembl Homo_sapiens.GRCh37.75.gtf.gz
+$ revan revanno -i PIK3CA:E545K --ensembl
 ```
 outputs
 ```